catamphetamine/javascript-time-ago/README.md

 ## Future

-When given negative time intervals this library outputs future dates, like "in 5 minutes", "in a year", etc.
+When given future dates `.format()` produces the corresponding output, e.g. "in 5 minutes", "in a year", etc.

 ## React

-There is also a [React component](https://github.com/catamphetamine/react-time-ago).
+There is also a [React component](https://github.com/catamphetamine/react-time-ago) built upon this library which autorefreshes itself.

 ## Contributing